fjod/Reinforced-wiki/Entities.md

 # The concept

 Tecture relies on *anemic entities* containing 0 logic.
-As soon as [C# 9 records](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/#records) will be released - Tecture will move on them because right now there is no honest reason to keep mutable entities.
+As soon as [C# 9 records](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/#records) is released - Tecture will move on them because right now there is no honest reason to keep mutable entities.

-Tecture design borrows some concepts of EntityFramework regarding entities, but actually it uses them a lot in order to obtain type information, not data itself.
+Tecture design borrows some concepts from EntityFramework entities, but actually it uses them a lot in order to obtain type information, not data itself.
 So treat entity type as metadata for your project domain.

 # Do not put logic into entities